anujsaraswat20/OrderBoard/README.md

 "OrderBoard" is a SpringBoot project, which can be easily deploy in any of Micro Service Environment.

-There is DERBY database used to store/read data/orders.
+There is runtime DERBY database used to store/read data/orders.
+No need to install Database separately.

+Also there is no external Tomcat server required to run this SpringBoot application.

 Spring Data JPA used to perform CRUD operation.